docopt/docopt.cpp/README.rst

   argument after space (or equals "``=``" sign) as shown below.
 Follow either <angular-brackets> or UPPER-CASE convention for options' arguments.
 You can use comma if you want to separate options.
-In the example below, both lines are valid, however you are recommended to stick to a single style.::
+In the example below, both lines are valid.
+However you are recommended to stick to a single style.::

     -o FILE --output=FILE       # without comma, with "=" sign